There's what I think I want, and then there's what the Universe has in mind for me...

-To make matters worse they asked me to start later that day.
+To make matters worse they asked me to start later that same day.

 Everything was happening way too fast!

-I asked for a few days to consider the offer and left.
+I told them I would need a few days to consider the offer and left.

 Scarcely two hours later, I reported for work, wondering if I even

-remembered how to give a proper Swedish massage
+remembered how to give a proper Swedish massage.I was introduced to

-(I had trained in Thailand with a brief stint in the US for my personal edification).
+(I had trained in Thailand doing Traditional Thai Massage with a brief stint in a US school just for my personal edification)